Advanced imaging and artificial intelligence (AI) in neuro-oncology

 Role: principal investigator

-This research line comprises multiple projects at Erasmus MC (some in collaboration with LUMC and TU Delft) aimed at the development and implementation of novel imaging and image analysis techniques of brain tumours.
-The work is a result of close collaboration with the Biomedical Imaging Group Rotterdam (BIGR) led by prof. Wiro Niessen, the MRI physics group led by prof. Juan Hernandez Tamames, and clinical partners within the Brain Tumour Centre of the Erasmus MC Cancer Institute (prof. Martin van den Bent, prof. Arnaud Vincent, dr. Alejandra Mendez).
-Together we assess imaging phenotypes of glioma genotypes by developing AI (iGENE study, vascular signature mapping), and develop and validate advanced imaging techniques such as chemical exchange saturation transfer (CEST) imaging and combined PET-MRI imaging.
+This research line comprises multiple projects at Erasmus MC (some in collaboration with LUMC, TU Delft, Erasmus University Rotterdam, Radboudumc Nijmegen, AmsterdamUMC) aimed at the development and implementation of novel imaging and image analysis techniques of brain tumours.
+The work is a result of close collaboration with the Biomedical Imaging Group Rotterdam (BIGR) led by prof. Stefan Klein, the MRI physics group led by prof. Juan Hernandez-Tamames, and clinical partners within the Brain Tumour Centre of the Erasmus MC Cancer Institute (Neuro-oncology, Neurosurgery, Neuropathology, Radiation therapy).
+Together we assess imaging phenotypes of glioma genotypes by developing AI (iGENE & iGENE2.0 study, vascular signature mapping), and develop and validate advanced imaging techniques such as chemical exchange saturation transfer (CEST) imaging and combined PET-MRI imaging.
 Clinical translation and utility are important aspects of both AI and advanced image acquisition assessment.

-Core researchers involved: at Erasmus MC - Assoc.
-Prof. Stefan Klein, Assist.
+Core researchers involved: at Erasmus MC - Prof. Stefan Klein, Assist.
 Prof. Esther Warnert, Assist.
 Prof. Sophie Veldhuijzen van Zanten, Dr. Astrid van der Veldt, Assist.
-Prof. Dirk Poot, Dr. Pieter Kruizinga, Dr. Sebastian van der Voort (post-doc), Krishnapriya Venugopal (PhD student), Sophie Derks (PhD student), Ilanah Pruis (PhD student), Yulun Wu (PhD student), Fatemehsadat Arzanforoosh (PhD student), Ahmad Alafandi (PhD student), Patrick Tang (PhD student); at TUDelft - Assoc.
-Prof. Frans Vos, Chih-Hsien Tseng (PhD student); at LUMC - Prof. Matthias van Osch, Danielle van Dorth (PhD student)
+Prof. Marjolein Geurts, Dr. Eelke Bos, Dr. Niek Maas, Assist.
+Prof. Dirk Poot, Dr. Pieter Kruizinga, Krishnapriya Venugopal (PhD student), Sophie Derks (PhD student), Juancito van Leeuwen (PhD student), Bas Dille (PhD student), Karen van der Werff (PhD student), Laura Kemper (PhD student), Ikenna Asuzu (PhD student), Dr. Tareq Abdel Alim (post-doc), Ahmad Alafandi (PhD student), Patrick Tang (PhD student); at TUDelft - Assoc.
+Prof. Frans Vos, Chih-Hsien Tseng (PhD student); at LUMC - Prof. Matthias van Osch, Danielle van Dorth (PhD student); at Erasmus University Rotterdam: Assist.
+Prof. Brenda Leeneman; at Radboudumc Nijmegen: Prof. Geert Litjens; at AmsterdamUMC: Assist.
+Prof. Sebastian van der Voort, Dr. Vera Keil.

 Cancer Diagnostics 3.0: big data science of in & ex vivo imaging